 Style – This may seem trivial and not related to safety, but it does have it’s place.
 Get a helmet you like.
 For many riding is a big part of their life.
 It’s not just transportation, but also an important recreational activity, even a lifestyle.
 It is common sense to conclude that a rider is more likely to consistently wear something he or she likes rather than something that they do not.

 Safety – The only thing that can be added is that Snell has been concerning itself solely with helmets and head protection for over fifty years.
+If you were to read more on the rising rate of accidents, you’d know that focusing on the safety should be a priority.
 Our focus does not include trying to sell you a helmet, trying to require you wear a helmet or trying to limit the innovation of helmets.
 For years Snell has merely tried to educate consumers about the importance of a good helmet and point riders who are concerned with protecting the stuff between their ears toward helmets that perform to the Snell standards.

 A big argument over how often to replace your helmet takes place everyday across the globe, having seen recommendation as early as 2 yrs and some suggestions of 5 yrs., Whatever your take one reasoning holds true, “Your Helmet should be no more than 5 years old”.
 According to The Snell Foundation: